D-BX/Blitz-Card-Game/README.md

-# Blitz-Card-Game
+# Blitz Card Game

-This is a python-based recreation of the famous Blitz card game.
+Requires pygame

+file 121 is the final version